CDC: One in 88 U.S. kids is thought to be autistic

 “I did a psychology degree in some ways to heal myself, and to bring myself into a higher level of functioning,” he said.
 “I had a real yearning to contribute to my maximum potential.”

 In 2007, he went back to the University of Victoria – where he’d studied philosophy in the 1990s – for a second bachelor’s degree.
-He hopes to attend graduate school.
+He’s on track to graduate in May and hopes to start graduate school in September.

 Last year, one of Sheppard’s advisers, psychology professor Jim Tanaka, brought him on as co-director of the Centre for Autism Research, Technology and Education (CARTe), which launched officially in November.
 The center uses technology to help people with autism.